When home recording first became mainstream…

 Many budget interfaces have a “mix” or “blend” knob, which allows you to combine the session playback, with “live signal” being recorded.

-By splitting your live mic/guitar signal and sending half to the computer to be recorded, and half directly to your monitoring headphones, you avoid latency by side-stepping the signal chain entirely.
+By splitting your live mic/guitar signal and sending half to the computer to be recorded, and half directly to your studio headphones, you avoid latency by side-stepping the signal chain entirely.

 The downside to this technique is…you hear the live signal completely dry, with zero effects.